When painting our homes, it’s all too easy to forget the hallway; after all, it’s not as if we spend much time in this particular room.

 You shouldn't be afraid to pair greens along the color spectrum – all colors complement green.
 However, choosing accent colors – whether that is the green or another color – needs to be done carefully to ensure there's harmony, which is what green is all about.

 Fitting wall panelling vertically will make a room feel taller, making it a great trick for small rooms, such as the hallway.
 Painting it in a pale color will further emphasize the room's proportions, and introduce architectural interest and intrigue.

-Nothing surprising about this, but brilliant white paint has a transformative effect on interiors – use it on walls and ceilings and it will make a star of every non-white piece of furniture – or soft furnishings – in your hallway.
+Nothing surprising about this, but brilliant white paint has a transformative effect on interiors.
+For white hallway ideas, use it on walls and ceilings and it will make a star of every non-white piece of furniture – or soft furnishings.

 White is a wholly selfless paint shade, providing all the light and energy while reflecting the attention elsewhere – and white decorating ideas are incredibly easy to switch up.

 14. Paint your hallway in a tranquil shade of blue